What is Full-Funnel Attribution? How Do You Set It Up?

 Salespanel has your back!

-It’s an all-in-one solution to help you track your leads at every marketing touchpoint.
+It is an all-in-one solution to help you track your leads at every marketing touchpoint.
 Meaning — when your leads interact with your ads, landing pages, live chat support, sales email, and newsletter, it captures their data and starts tracking them.
-You can then utilize this data to generate extensive marketing reports and churn out hot leads.
+You can then use this data to generate extensive marketing reports and churn out hot leads.

 4. Segment Leads Based on Their Behavior